OsamaAl-Wardi/visir-tracker-01/README.md

 python3 face_detection.py
 ```
 ## Results:
 After running the code you can see the normal camera stream and the fps on the terminal output.
 Then press q and you will have the face detection algorithm running and the fps on the terminal output.
-If you have any questions write me on o.alwardi@jacobs-university.de
+If you have any questions write me on o.alwardi@jacobs-university.de **Please Note** this code is written and tested on an Ubuntu 18.04 operating system.
+If you're running windows the code might not work due the paths using '\' instead of '/'.
+Let me know if you get problems with that.
 ## Problem 1.1
 ### Calculate Frames-per-Second (FPS) (Points 30)
 1. Fork the current repository